Pioglitazone: Contraindications

-Pioglitazone cannot be used in patients with a known hypersensitivity to pioglitazone, other thiazolidinediones or any of components of its pharmaceutical forms.
+Pioglitazone cannot be used in patients with a known hypersensitivity to pioglitazone, other thiazolidinediones or any of the components of its pharmaceutical forms.
 It is ineffective and possibly harmful in diabetes mellitus type 1 and diabetic ketoacidosis.
 Its safety in pregnancy, lactation (breastfeeding) and people under 18 is not established.

 Given previous experiences with the related drug troglitazone, acute diseases of the liver are regarded as a contraindication for pioglitazone.

 Side effects

 A press release by GlaxoSmithKline in February 2007 noted that there is a greater incidence of fractures of the upper arms, hands and feet in female diabetics given rosiglitazone compared with those given metformin or glyburide.
 The information was based on data from the ADOPT trial.
 Following release of this statement, Takeda Pharmaceutical Company, the developer of pioglitazone (sold as Actos in many markets) admitted that it has similar implications for female patients.

 The risk of hypoglycemia is low in the absence of other drugs that lower blood glucose.

 Pioglitazone can cause fluid retention and peripheral edema.
 As a result, it may precipitate congestive heart failure (which worsens with fluid overload in those at risk).
 It may cause anemia.
 Mild weight gain is common due to increase in subcutaneous adipose tissue.
 In studies, patients on pioglitazone had an increased proportion of upper respiratory tract infection, sinusitis, headache, myalgia and tooth problems.

 Chronic administration of the drug has led to occasional instances of cholestatic hepatitis, reversible upon drug discontinuation.

-On July 30, 2007, an Advisory Committee of the Food and Drug Administration concluded that the use of rosiglitazone for the treatment of type 2 diabetes was associated with a greater risk of "myocardial ischemic events" when compared to placebo, but when compared to other diabetes drugs, there was no increased risk.
+On 30 July 2007, an Advisory Committee of the Food and Drug Administration concluded that the use of rosiglitazone for the treatment of type 2 diabetes was associated with a greater risk of "myocardial ischemic events" when compared to placebo, but when compared to other diabetes drugs, there was no increased risk.
 Pioglitazone is currently being reviewed.
 A meta-analysis released subsequently showed that pioglitazone reduced the risk of ischemic cardiac events rather than increased the risk, but increased CHF.

 A 2020 Cochrane systematic review assessed occurrence of adverse effects with use of pioglitazone, but was not able to reach any conclusions due to insufficient data on included studies.